tannerntannern/ts-mixer/README.md

-We get this error because when the `Mixin` function is used in an extends clause, TypeScript is smart enough extract type information, which conflicts with the interface definition above.
-Namely, because when the `Mixin` is given the generic classes as arguments, it doesn't receive their type parameters and they default to `{}`, is incompatible.
+We get this error because when the `Mixin` function is used in an extends clause, TypeScript is smart enough extract type information, which conflicts with the interface definition above it; when `Mixin` is given the generic classes as arguments, it doesn't receive their type parameters and they default to `{}`.
+Even if you try to `// @ts-ignore` ignore it, the type checker will prefer the types of the `Mixin` function over those of the interface.

 # Contributing
 All contributions are welcome, just please run `npm run lint` and `npm run test` before